nextflow-io/nextflow/docs/dsl1.md

 To migrate this code to DSL2, you need to move all of your channel logic throughout the script into a `workflow` definition.
 Additionally, you must call each process explicitly, passing any input channels as arguments (instead of `from ...`) and receiving any output channels as return values (instead of `into ...`).

-Refer to the {ref}`workflow-page` page to learn how to define a workflow.
+Refer to the `workflow-page` page to learn how to define a workflow.
 The DSL2 version of the above script is duplicated here for your convenience:

 ```{literalinclude} snippets/your-first-script.nf
 :language: groovy